EEN421/EEN421.github.io/_posts/2023-06-13-Onboarding ARM Architecture Industrial Devices to a Log Analytics Workspace.md

 # Introduction and Use Case:
-You're a industrial manufacturing plant manager, you need to prototype, deploy, secure, and remotely manage connected electronic devices at scale.
-You need to be practical and most importantly, cost-effective.
-Thankfully, you've made good decisions up to this point and have invested in a SIEM such as Azure Sentinel (good job!).
+&#128073; You're a industrial manufacturing plant manager, you need to _prototype, deploy, secure,_ and _remotely manage_ connected electronic devices at _scale._ You need to be practical and most importantly, cost-effective.
+Thankfully, you've made good decisions up to this point and have invested in a SIEM such as **Azure Sentinel** (_good job!_).

-Most of your sensor and PLC equipment connects through an API or is compatible with the Azure Monitoring Agent.
-What do you do for your **unsupported** but **critical IoT architecture** (in my experience, typically some custom hardware running some flavour of Linux under the hood, think Raspberry Pi based microcontrollers that help automate the line for example)?
+&#128073; Most of your sensor and PLC equipment connects through an API or is compatible with the Azure Monitoring Agent. **What do you do** for your **unsupported** but **critical IoT architecture**?

+>  &#128161;  In my experience, typically some custom hardware running some flavour of Linux under the hood, think Raspberry Pi based microcontrollers that help automate the line for example.

 <br/>